 Zemanick prides herself on a cooking style that’s always evolving, just like the city she works in and loves.
 She credits her grandmother, who often criticized her for stirring wild mushroom soup the wrong way, for piquing her interest in cooking.
 Zemanick concedes that she still doesn’t know what her grandmother meant by stirring the soup wrong.
 But, hey, who can argue with a grandmother in the kitchen?

 Kristen Essig grew up spending weekends with her grandmother in the kitchen.
 She learned how to use cool kitchen gadgets and make instant pudding.
 Her culinary path began after high school when she attended the prestigious Johnson and Wales culinary school in Charleston, S.C.
 Her experience there was rigorous.
 Along with her culinary instruction, she was required to take math, science, and languages courses — just in case there was a change of mind.

 Luckily, there was no dream shifting.

-Now the chef at Coquette alongside Chef Michael Stoltzfus (watch them make savory beignets together), Essig says she learned her work ethic from her mother.
+Now the owner and chef of Coquette alongside Chef Michael Stoltzfus, Essig says she learned her work ethic from her mother.
 “Everyone says it’s difficult to be a female chef, but I find the New Orleans community is very accepting and willing to share.”
 But are there enough women represented?
 Essig responds simply: “I’d like to see more women in industry,” she says.